 Q27.
 What is an open circuit?

 Q28.
 What is a short circuit?

 Q29.
 Why will a meter indicate more voltage at the battery terminal when

-battery is out a circuit than when the battery is in a circuit?
+the battery is out a circuit than when the battery is in a circuit?

 Q30.
 What condition gives maximum power transfer from the source to the

 Q31.
 What is the efficiency power transfer in question 30?

-Q32.
-A circuit has a source voltage 25 volts.
+Q32. a circuit has a source voltage 25 volts.
 The source resistance is

 1 ohm and the load resistance is 49 ohms.
 What is the efficiency power transfer?

-PARALLEL DC CIRCUITS
+PARALLEL DC Circuits

 The discussion electrical circuits presented up to this point has been concerned

 with series circuits in which there is only one path for current.
 There is another

-basic type circuit known as the PARALLEL CIRCUIT with which you must become familiar.
+basic type circuit known as the PARALLEL Circuit with which you must become familiar.

 more than one path for current.

 a parallel dc circuit are different than those a series dc circuit.

 A PARALLEL Circuit is defined as one having more than one current

 two or more resistances which are not connected in series.
 An example a basic parallel

 circuit is shown in figure 3-37.

 Figure 3-37. - Example a basic parallel circuit.

 Start at the voltage source (Es) and trace counterclockwise around the circuit.

 Two complete and separate paths can be identified in which current can flow.
 One

 other path is from the source, through resistance R2, and back to the source.

 Voltage in a Parallel Circuit

 You have seen that the source voltage in a series circuit divides proportionately

 PRESENT IN EACH BRANCH.
 (A branch is a section a circuit that has a complete path

 This can be expressed in equation form as:

 ES = ER1 = ER2

 Voltage measurements taken across the resistors a parallel circuit, as illustrated

 by figure 3-38 verify this equation.
 Each meter indicates the same amount voltage.

 Notice that the voltage across each resistor is the same as the applied voltage.

 Figure 3-38. - Voltage comparison in a parallel circuit.

 Example: Assume that the current through a resistor a parallel circuit is known

 to be 4.5 milliamperes (4.5 mA) and the value the resistor is 30,000 ohms (30 k

 Figure 3-39. - Example problem parallel circuit.

 |Circuit Protection, Control, and Measurement

 |Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-|Electronic Emission, Tubes, and Power Supplies,
+|Electronic Emission, Tubes, and Power Supplies

 |Solid-State Devices and Power Supplies

 |Wave-Generation and Wave-Shaping Circuits

-Lines, and Antennas
+|Wave Propagation, Transmission Lines, and

 |Introduction to Number Systems and Logic Circuits

 |Principles of Synchros, Servos, and Gyros

 |Introduction to Test Equipment

-|The Technician's Handbook,
+|The Technician's Handbook, Master Glossary

-|Introduction to Digital Computers,
+|Introduction to Digital Computers

 |Introduction to Fiber Optics